Over 80% of the children living in orphanages in Uganda have at least one living parent.

 In 2018, we finished resettling all the children from our Short-Term Care Facility and reunited them with found family members, extended relatives, or foster parents.

-We ended the Short-Term Care Facility program to start Cherish Life Program.
+We ended the Short-Term Care Facility program to start the Family Strengthening Program.

 The Cherish social workers visit the families throughout the year to check on the children, to assess the health of the family and living conditions, and to do individualized trainings with each household.